 Just 10 minutes south of the airport, Kihei is definitely the most central area for exploring Maui.
-Plus, Kihei has my favorite beaches: Kamaole Beach Parks have wonderful soft sand and occasional rocky areas for snorkeling.
-Kihei is the calmest and quietest of all four areas … perfect for swimming, snorkeling and watching the sunset.
+Plus, Kihei has my favorite beaches.
+Kamaole Beach Parks have wonderful soft sand and occasional rocky areas for snorkeling.
+Kihei is the calmest and quietest of all four areas to stay in Maui.
+Perfect for swimming, snorkeling and watching the sunset.

-You’ll find mostly budget, family-friendly condos in Kihei, along with decent places to eat and cute shops.
+You’ll find mostly budget, family-friendly condos in Kihei.
+Plus decent places to eat and cute shops to explore.

 The disadvantage?
-Kihei itself really isn’t very pretty.
+Kihei itself isn’t a very pretty area to stay in Maui.
 It’s mostly strip-mall developments and the condos are hit or miss.

-Kamaole Sands in Kihei (2695 S Kihei Rd, Kihei): This is a decent condominium resort right across the road from the wonderful Kamaole Beach Park III, which we often had to ourselves.
+We stayed at Castle Kamaole Sands in Kihei (2695 S Kihei Rd, Kihei).
+This is a decent condominium resort right across the road from the wonderful Kamaole Beach Park III, which we often had to ourselves.
 It’s a nice beachside stroll to the shops north of the condo.
 The grounds are nicely kept, it has public BBQs, and it’s very family-friendly.

 And while the resort beaches are busy, you can find quieter beautiful beaches farther south of Wailea.
 Including areas good for kayaking and hiking.

-Hotel Wailea (555 Kaukahi St, Wailea): This is an ultra romantic adults-only, suite-only luxury spa and resort.
+We stayed at Hotel Wailea (555 Kaukahi St, Wailea).
+This is an ultra romantic adults-only, suite-only luxury spa and resort.
 It has beautifully manicured, Zen-inspired gardens and indoor hot tub area.
 Plus, a pool, restaurant and fitness area.
 They even offer complimentary yoga and bootcamp classes.

 Hotel Wailea is on a hill overlooking the ocean and enclosed in lush greenery.
 They offer shuttles, picnic baskets and beach valets at Wailea Beach, only five minutes down the road.
 I LOVED this place.